chef/chef-web-docs/content/style_guide/test.md

 {{< /warning >}}

 {{< danger >}}
 The reader should proceed with caution.
+Ignoring this could break their deployment.
 {{< /danger >}}

 ## SVG Shortcode